MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

 ### Notes

-In Windows PowerShell 3.0, the Windows PowerShell Core packages appear as modules in sessions started by using the InitialSessionState.CreateDefault2 method, such as sessions started in the Windows PowerShell console.
+In Windows PowerShell 3.0, the PowerShell Core packages appear as modules in sessions started by using the InitialSessionState.CreateDefault2 method, such as sessions started in the PowerShell console.
 Otherwise, they appear as snap-ins.
 The exception is Microsoft.PowerShell.Core, which is always a snap-in.